 When students apply to the College and when they enrol, we ask that they tell us if they have any medical conditions or disabilities that we should know about.
 This information is treated in confidence and is used only to offer students support.
-They can talk to their Personal Tutor, Student Services or the support workers about any support needs that they may have.
+They can talk to their Personal Tutor, Head of Year, Learning Support or Head of Student Wellbeing about any support needs that they may have.

 Woking College aims to ensure equality of opportunity and a wide and varied curriculum for each student in order that they can become an effective and independent learner, who is able to achieve their maximum potential.
-The College seeks to identify learners with special educational needs and / or disabilities (SEND) as early as possible in to provide appropriate support.
+The College seeks to identify learners with special educational needs and / or disabilities (SEND) as early as possible to provide appropriate support.
 A copy of the Learning Support and SEND policy is available on the Woking College website.

-Safeguarding & E-Safety
+Safeguarding & Online Safety

 The College takes its Safeguarding duty very seriously, and a dedicated team work to ensure that students are supported and monitored pastorally.
-The Designated Safeguarding Leads are Helena Clarke, Director of Support for Learning and Sophie Mngoma, Associate Director of Pastoral Care.
+The Designated Safeguarding Leads are Helena Clarke, Assistant Principal (Support for Learning and Wellbeing) and Sophie Mngoma (Associate Director of Pastoral Care).

-As part of our Safeguarding policy, the College is committed to the Safety of all students when working online.
+As part of our Safeguarding policy, the College is committed to the safety of all students when working online.
 The College uses filters and monitors usage of the IT network.
 Staff are trained to understand esafety and the dangers present online.
 The College tutorial programme aims to educate students about being safe online and when using social networking sites.
-If parents want more information about esafety/safety online, please contact enquiries@woking.ac.uk, requesting more e-safety information, including a reply e-mail address.
+There is further information on online safety including links to helpful resources for parents and carers available on the Woking College website.

-Communication with Parents
+Communication with Parents and Carers

-Parents are kept informed of events in a variety of ways.
-The College Twitter feed and Instagram page keeps students and parents informed of what is going on in the College.
-Letters and emails may be used to update parents or to inform them of particular events and developments.
-The College has its own website (www.woking.ac.uk); the site features current news, the College calendar, events, the newsletter, the prospectus, departmental and subject profiles and careers information.
+Parents and carers are kept informed of events in a variety of ways.
+The College Twitter feed, Facebook and Instagram pages keeps students and parents/carers informed of what is going on in the College.
+Letters and emails may be used to update parents/carers or to inform them of particular events and developments.
+The College has its own website (www.woking.ac.uk); which features current news, the College calendar, events, the newsletter, the prospectus, departmental and subject profiles and careers information.

-If particular problems occur during a student's time in College, parents will generally be contacted by telephone or letter as appropriate.
-The College will be contacting parent(s) / guardian (s) regularly by email so please provide us with your contact email address for correspondence.
-All progress reports are sent to parents via email.
+If particular problems occur during a student's time in college, parents/carers will generally be contacted by telephone or letter as appropriate.
+The College will be contacting parents/carers regularly by email so please provide us with your contact email address for correspondence.
+All progress reports are sent to parents/carers via email.
 If you are not receiving emails from the College please check that they are not being sent to your Junk Folder by default.